syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Visual-Styles.md

 ![](Visual-Style_images/Visual-Style_img2.jpeg)

 The change of visual styles can be handled by using the [ThemesChanged](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControlBase~ThemeChanged_EV.html) event.
-It will be fired while changing the [GridVisualStyles](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControl~GridVisualStyles.html) of the GridGroupingControl.
+It will be fired while changing the[GridVisualStyles](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControl~GridVisualStyles.html) of the GridGroupingControl.

 ## Enabling Visual Styles
 In GridGroupingControl, themes can be enabled by setting the [ThemesEnabled](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControlBase~ThemesEnabled.html) property value as `true`.
 By default, the grid will be loaded with the `SystemTheme`.